 Capital allowance is an allowance granted for income tax purposes instead of depreciation.
 It reduces the taxable profits and tax liability of a business.
 However, a taxpayer in Nigeria must fulfill four (4) conditions so as to claim capital allowance in a year of assessment.
-One of these conditions is that a taxpayer must get an acceptance certificate for any Qualifying Capital Expenditure of NGN500,000 and above.
+One of these conditions is that a taxpayer must get an acceptance certificate for any Qualifying Capital Expenditure of Five million Naira (NGN5,000,000) and above.
+Paragraph 37 of the Business Facilitation Act 2023 has changed the threshold from NGN500,000 to NGN5 million.
 Another name for acceptance certificate is Certificate of Acceptance of Fixed Assets (CAFA).
 The Industrial Inspectorate Division (IID) of the Federal Ministry of Industry issues CAFA.

 Without CAFA, a taxpayer in Nigeria may have issues in reporting the value of its fixed assets to different regulatory bodies.
 For instance, the Federal Inland Revenue Service (FIRS) may disallow a taxpayer’s claim on capital allowance if the third party documentation is inadequate, and acceptance certificates are not available.
 Tax records are also open for the last six years, and FIRS can always perform a back-duty investigation.
 A company with taxable profits will have to forfeit the relief and pay tax on the disallowed amount.
 Think of the amount that a company could have saved if a CAFA was available.